Working Time Regulations

 Work includes traveling as part of the job, working lunches and job-related training.

 Working time does not include traveling between home and work, lunch breaks, evening classes or day-release courses.

 A worker may agree to work more than 48 hours a week.

 He or she does this by signing an opt-out agreement, which can be cancelled at any time.
 The agreement must state how much notice is needed to cancel the agreement, which can be up to three months but a minimum of seven days.

 It is wise to place the opt-out clause in the contract of employment.
 It may still be cancelled by the employee at any time, but at least it is in place when the new employee starts work.

 How is the average weekly working time calculated?

-The number of hours worked each week should be averaged out over the 'reference period'.
+The number of hours worked each week should be averaged out over the reference period.
 This period is 17 weeks or however long a worker has been working for you if this is less than 17 weeks.
-Remember not to include paid annual leave, maternity leave, or sick pay in the calculations.
+You should not include paid annual leave, maternity leave, or sick pay in the calculations.